 Supporting Slow Words is also possible by commissioning ad hoc content both online and offline – contact us to learn more.

-*The founder wishes to thank Francesca Iachetti to have actively taken part to the initial brainstorming about Slow Words and Paolo Graziano, who collaborated for the initial brainstorming and, from there until the debut of June 2016, to the random selection and translation of poems and short stories and also editing 15 interviews where indicated (sort them out via his name in the tags).
+*The founder wishes to thank Francesca Iachetti to have actively joined the initial brainstorming about Slow Words and Paolo Graziano, who collaborated for the initial brainstorming and for the random selection and translation of poems and of short stories until 2015.

 (translation by Benedicta Bertau/Paolo Witte)